Estimated reading time: 4 minutes

 One of the most enjoyable aspects of dog ownership is walking with your pooch on a fine summer’s day.
-However, many people tend to forget the many risks that a summer’s day can bring to a dog – especially his paws.
-Dogs’ pads are durable, they have evolved over the centuries to need to preserve the hard leather type skin on the base of their paws, and softer skin simply wouldn’t suffice.
-However, pads can still be seriously damaged, and when they are, this brings agony to a dog, prevents them from walking, feeding, drinking and can contribute to serious ill-health.
+However, many people forget the many risks a summer’s day can bring a dog – especially his paws.
+Dogs’ pads are durable, they have evolved over the centuries to need to preserve the hard leather-type skin on the base of their paws, and softer skin wouldn’t suffice.
+However, pads can still be seriously damaged, and when they are, this brings agony to a dog, prevents them from walking, feeding, and drinking and can contribute to serious ill-health.

 Pavements, especially tar-coated asphalts, get unbearably hot in the summer (hot enough to fry an egg sometimes), and when we consider this, it seems barbaric to walk our dog on them.
 If a dog’s pad does become burnt, this will show in different ways to other injuries such as lacerations or infections and sometimes can remain invisible to the eye.
 It’s also very important to consider this if you are walking a new puppy that has very tender paw pads.
 Remember, if you take your dog to the beach for an outing – that hot sand can burn too!

 6 tips to protect your dog’s paws when walking on hot roads and pavements